 Chapter Two is organized around the three predominant threads of “modern” history: the Enlightenment, the Industrial Revolution, and the world wars.
 Enlightened “free” countries rejected the divine right of kings and replaced it with popular sovereignty.
 The emphasis was on class or national rights in the 18th – 19th centuries and individual rights after WWII.
 Liberation from kings is only a first step, though.
 Self-rule necessitates a never-ending debate about our own ends and means.

 In the Industrial Revolution, engines powered by fossil fuels greatly multiplied the speed and scale of labor.
 Machines made better machines.
 Some of these machines were designed to automate or accelerate routine operations, a branch of technology that led directly to computers.
 Industry has progressed exponentially, and it has radically affected all walks of life in unanticipated ways.

-The final section examines those changes from the perspective of ordinary people.
+The final section examines modern society from the perspective of ordinary people.
 From urbanization to universal human rights and that head-spinning decade of the 1960s, new lifestyles changed the world from the ground up.
 This was the period when “we the people” stole the show.